ikaru5/heimdall-contract/doc/validation/only.md

 The error message for `only` is dynamic and indicates the allowed value(s).
 For a single allowed value, the message is "must be "{allowedValue}".
 For multiple allowed values, the message is "must be "{value1}", "{value2}", or "{lastValue}".

-The i18next keys for these validation errors are `errors:only.singular` for a single allowed value, and `errors:only.plural` for multiple allowed values.
-For internationalization (i18n), you can provide translations for these keys in your i18n configuration.
+When using a `customLocalization` callback, the translation keys for these validation errors are `errors:only.singular` for a single allowed value, and `errors:only.plural` for multiple allowed values.
+For internationalization, you can provide translations for these keys through your `customLocalization` callback.

 [back to root](../../README.md#Documentation)